awsdocs/amazon-connect-admin-guide/doc_source/login-logout-reports.md

 ## Generate a Login/Logout report<a name="loginlogout-report-generate"></a>

-A Login/Logout report includes only login or logout actions by your agents that occurred during the specified time range\.
+A Login/Logout report includes only login or logout actions by your users that occurred during the specified time range\.
-+  If an agent logged in during the time range and did not log out, the report shows a login time but not a logout time\.
++  If user logged in during the time range and did not log out, the report shows a login time but not a logout time\.
-+ If the agent logged in before the start of the time range, and then logged out during the time range, the report shows both the login and logout times even though the login occurred before the start of the time range\.
-This is so you can view the duration of the agent session associated with the most recent logout\.
++ If the user logged in before the start of the time range, and then logged out during the time range, the report shows both the login and logout times even though the login occurred before the start of the time range\.
+This is so you can view the duration of the user session associated with the most recent logout\.

 **To generate a Login/Logout report**